davidbauch/davidbauch/README.md

 # 👋 Hi, I’m @davidbauch
 - 👀 I’m interested in physics, coding, and tech.
-- 🌱 I’m currently a PHD student in physics.
-I'm interested in learning C/C++, Python, and maybe other languages.
+- 🌱 I’m currently a Research and Development Software Engineer at HHLA Sky GmbH in Hamburg.

 # Work related projects: